 Moving to New York in 1986 changed everything for me.
 Except for a photo essay of Chemical Plants in 1989, I worked almost exclusively as commercial photographer.

 In 2002 I returned to the art arena with a comprehensive group of portraits entitled Subway Series.

 During my last 3 years in Brooklyn I was working on Shadows, a project consisting of photograhs of tree images projected arcoss the rough-textured urban canvas of concrete and asphalt.

-With a solo show of vintage prints from The Hollywood Suites at the Joseph Bellows Gallery in La Jolla celebrating a new representation agreement and participation in Silver Curtain, a stunning, provacative group show at the Stephen Wirtz Gallery in SF, 2012 was a banner year for Steve Kahn's photography.
+With a solo show of vintage prints from The Hollywood Suites at the Joseph Bellows Gallery in La Jolla celebrating a new representation agreement and participation in Silver Curtain, a stunning, provacative group show at the Stephen Wirtz Gallery in SF, 2012 kick-started renewed interest in my work.

 |CURRENT PROJECT||RECENT WORK||ARCHIVE|

 Tough urban surfaces where nature makes its marks.

 An intimate portrait of NYC as mirrored in the faces of its subway riders.